Histioteuthis heteropsis: Photophores

-Reproductive Organs
+Reproductive organs

-H. heteropsis males do not possess a hectocotylus as is common in other mesopelagic squid species, although they do have a penis which is used to transfer spermatophores to the female during copulation.
+Histioteuthis heteropsis males do not possess a hectocotylus as is common in other mesopelagic squid species, although they do have a penis which is used to transfer spermatophores to the female during copulation.
 During maturation, the penis grows until it can extend out of the mantle cavity.
-The spermatophores of H. heteropsis have short sperm masses and are stored in a looped Needham’s sac.
+The spermatophores of H. heteropsis have short sperm masses and are stored in a looped Needham's sac.
 Female H. heteropsis squids have a singular ovary where the oocytes are developed.
 Although not much is known about female reproductive systems in H. heteropsis specifically, other members of the family Histioteuthidae show significant oocyte resorption (oosorption) during maturation.

 Habitat

-H. heteropsis is generally found at ocean depths of 200-1000 meters (0.12-0.62 miles), which is considered part of the ocean’s mesopelagic, or twilight, zone.
+H. heteropsis is generally found at ocean depths of 200–1000 meters (0.12–0.62 miles), which is considered part of the ocean's mesopelagic, or twilight, zone.
 The species undergoes diurnal vertical migration, where they are found at lower depths during the day and migrate up the water column at night.
-In a study about vertical distributions of pelagic cephalopods conducted by Clyde Roper and Richard Young, it was found that, during the day, most H. heteropsis specimens were found at 500-700 meters while at night, most were found at 300-400 meters.
+In a study about vertical distributions of pelagic cephalopods conducted by Clyde Roper and Richard Young, it was found that, during the day, most H. heteropsis specimens were found at 500–700 meters while at night, most were found at 300–400 meters.

 H. heteropsis live in the Pacific Ocean and are predominantly found in the California Current and the Humboldt Current.
 Population distribution of H. heteropsis is better known in the California Current than it is in the Humboldt Current and the species does not inhabit waters close to the equator.
 There is no evidence to suggest horizontal migration in histioteuthid squids, including H. heteropsis.

 Within marine food webs, H. heteropsis plays an important role in the diets of tuna, porpoises, blue sharks, sperm whales, elephant seals, and albatross.
 Not much is known about the diet of H. heteropsis itself, although limited stomach content evaluations show that they feed on fish, crustaceans, and smaller squids.